LeiQiao/simpleTDM/README.md

 thanks [virtualKVM] https://github.com/duanefields/VirtualKVM

 ps:
-I only have an iMac early 2014, wich is only support Thunderbolt to Thunderbolt, and feel free to send me bugs.
+I only have an iMac early 2014, wich is only support Thunderbolt to Thunderbolt, and feel free to report bugs.